rcshubhadeep/spark-kafka/README.md

 After these steps are done you are ready to roll.
 My usual setup looks like the image following -

 ![Usual Setup](usual_setup.png)

+** All these steps involving Kafka and Other related software is going to run the entire setup in your local machine.
+As a single node setup.
+You can, however, set them up in a remote server / cluster if you so wish.
+That practically changes nothing to the code almost. **